apache/skywalking/docs/en/How-to-build.md

 ## Setup your Eclipse IDE
 1. Import the project as a maven project
-2. Add the following two plugin configurations to the incubator-skywalking/pom.xml file of the home directory First：Multi source directory support
+2. Add the following two plugin configurations to the incubator-skywalking/pom.xml file of the home directory,At first：Multi source directory support
 ```
 <plugin>
 	<groupId>org.codehaus.mojo</groupId>